stripe/stripe-commercetools-tax-app/README.md

 Users are expected to create API client responsible for API extension creation as well as fetching cart and order details from composable commerce project, API client should have enough scope to be able to do so.
 These API client details are taken as input as an environment variable/ configuration for connect.
 Details of composable commerce project can be provided as environment variables (configuration for connect) `CTP_PROJECT_KEY` , `CTP_CLIENT_ID`, `CTP_CLIENT_SECRET`, `CTP_SCOPE`, `CTP_REGION`.
 For details, please read [Deployment Configuration](./README.md#deployment-configuration).

 #### 2. Stripe Tax Account
 Users are expected to have a Stripe account with Stripe Tax enabled.
 The Stripe API token is required for tax calculations and order synchronization.
-API token can be provided as environment variable (configuration for connect) `TAX_PROVIDER_API_TOKEN`.
+API token can be provided as environment variable (configuration for connect) `STRIPE_API_TOKEN`.
 For details, please read [Deployment Configuration](./README.md#deployment-configuration).

 **Stripe Tax Setup Requirements:**
 - Stripe Tax must be activated in your Stripe Dashboard